SammaelM/RegisterService/README.md

 3002 - Processes user requests.

-The service can return errors inside the token and update the token.
+The service can return errors inside Err.
 404 is a default error.
 303 - the nickname sent did not match the nickname of the token owner.
 101 - the user's waiting time has been exceeded (the service is waiting for the user to register, this is given 1 minute).